List of The Adventures of Tintin characters: Pablo

 Pablo is a native of San Theodoros and lives in the capital Los Dopicos.
-His first appearance is in The Broken Ear, in which the adventure's villain Mr. Trickler hires him to bring an end to Tintin.
+His first appearance is in The Broken Ear, in which oil oligarch Mr. Trickler hires him to bring an end to Tintin.
 Pablo's attempt fails; Tintin captures Pablo, who begs for mercy, and Tintin lets him go.
 Trickler then frames Tintin for espionage and the young man is soon sentenced to death.
 In return for Tintin's mercy, Pablo assembles a gang of men, breaks into the prison, and frees Tintin and Snowy.
 In the 1935 serialised version, Pablo's full name was given as Juan Paolino, the Terror of Los Dopicos and best shooter in the country.

 Pablo returned in Tintin and the Picaros, where he appeared to help Tintin and his friends escape their current captivity, but really putting them in a position where they could be shot while trying to escape.
 When Tintin discovered his treachery, he allowed Pablo to go free, as he remembered Pablo once saved his life.

-Paolo Colombani

-Paolo Colombani, is Skut's co-pilot and hijacker of that flight.
-Rastapopoulos planned to eliminate him and the other conspirators.